chuang16/CS5805-Final-Project/README.md

 ### Importing Data

-Data must be formatted and named as such:<br />
+Data must be formatted and named as such:

 data/ <br />
 ├── WIDER_train/ <br />